jonshiach/graphics-labs/_sources/pages/01_intro_to_cpp.md

 }
 ```

+Note that we do not have to given the name of the input in the header file (some people choose to do so to help with the readability of the code).
 Now we have created the `acceleration()` methods lets accelerate our car to 88 mph.

 ```cpp
 // Call accelerate method